What do I need to know before moving to Isafjordur?

 - What should I pack when moving to Isafjordur?

-- What is life like in Isafjordur?
+- What are healthcare services like in Isafjordur?

 - What are medical services in Isafjordur like?